 Building on the success of my third machine, I tried a more ambitious machine, with more memory, instructions, and slightly more disciplined branches.
 This machine's instruction set, Verilog source, plans,and EEPROM files (use above programmer) are available.
 I rather like this machine, as it is a nice balance between usability and complete simplicity.
 I had lost it for a while, but recently found it buried in my garage at the bottom of a box!

 I'm not just a fan of using 74xx-series logic to build machines of my whims.
 I also enjoy the machines that were built originally with these chips.
 For instance, I have a pdp-11/45 (shown here being operated by my son, Edwin), that I actually found on a trash heap at RPI.
 It had no memory, no peripherals, no power supply, and had signs of physical abuse.
 After several years of careful testing, detective work (including leads from RPI staff, who were able to locate the engineering diagrams and some core memory), and luck, I brought the machine back to operation.
 It's a joy to program, especially from the front panel, and certainly "looks the part" of a real computer.
-Unfortunately, after following me for a few moves, it seems to be a bit flaky.

 At roughly the same time, I intercepted one of RPI's VAX 8530 being hauled for scrap.
 That machine, while not being as badly damaged as the pdp-11, still needed some care.
 It had a tape drive, racks of hard drives, and the like.
 It was missing the console computer that was required to load the microcode (and hence was unbootable), but a bit of effort on the part of myself and a few friends found one.
 I haven't seen that machine much, since I graduated from RPI and a friend took over its care.
+Sadly, the RPI Electronics club is now defunct, so who knows what has happened to the machine!

 You can read about my recipes at my Recipes blog, which largely functions as a repository for the meals that "worked."
 It is too often the case that we forget what made a particular meal especially memorable, so at least with a blog that information is not lost.